gatsby-uc/plugins/GOVERNANCE.md

 - In public, via a GitHub comment (mentioning `@gatsbuy_uc/maintainers`).
 - In public, via the project Discord server (mentioning `steward`).

-> Note: While there is only one steward community members who don't feel comfortable reporting the issue to the steward (e.g. the steward themself violated the CoC), please report the infraction to a trusted maintainer or community member who can approach the steward about the issue.
+> Note: While there is only one steward, community members who don't feel comfortable reporting the issue to the steward (e.g. the steward themself violated the CoC), please report the infraction to a trusted maintainer or community member who can approach the steward about the issue.

 ### Who gets involved?